maemreyo/teaching/ielts/collocations/collins/4__science-and-technology/18-1__ai-automation.md

     "Then, create a compact review screen.
 Arrange the 10 collocations in two columns to save space, showing only the term and its short English meaning.
 For example: `Term —— short meaning`."

-    "End with a fun, modern call to action: 'What is your favorite real-world example of Artificial Intelligence?
-Share it in the comments!'"
+    "End with a fun, modern call to action: 'What is your favorite real-world example of Artificial Intelligence?'"

 ==================